$L_0$ Isotonic Regression With Secondary Objectives: Introduction

-A monotonic function $g$ is an \textit{$L_p$-optimal monotonic relabeling} of label function $f$ iff $||f-g||_p = \Delta_p(f)$.
+A monotonic function $g$ is an \textit{$L_p$-optimal monotonic relabeling}, or an \textit{$L_p$ isotonic regression}, of label function $f$ iff $||f-g||_p = \Delta_p(f)$.
 For $p \geq 1$ this requires that the labels are real values. $L_0$-optimal monotonic relabelings need not be unique, e.g., on a sequence of just 2 points, if $f$ is \texttt{ overweight, normal}, then~ \texttt{ normal, normal} ~and~ \texttt{ overweight, overweight} ~are both optimal monotonic relabelings.
-Since optimal $L_0$ monotonic relabelings are not always unique, in Section~\ref{sec:secondary} we give algorithms for real-valued labels where the $L_1$, $L_2$, or $L_\infty$ distances are used to select among them.
-We also introduce strong $L_0$ optimality.
+Since optimal $L_0$ monotonic relabelings are not always unique, how should one decide which to use?
+Here we decide by using $L_1$, $L_2$, or $L_\infty$ distances to select among them.
+This question was also raised in~\cite{Relab_Radeeta09}, where a similar selection approach was used, but theirs required the regression values to be in a fixed finite set $\mathcal{L}$, while we consider arbitrary real-valued regressions as well.
+We also give more efficient algorithms for the cases they considered.